-Port Orleans Riverside has resumed its refurbishment in Alligator Bayou, and we just had the chance to stay in one of the new rooms!
-In this post, we’ll share photos and thoughts on the updated Walt Disney World hotel rooms.
-These ‘refreshed rooms’ at Riverside are very similar to the refurbished rooms at Port Orleans French Quarter in terms of scope.
+Port Orleans Riverside has (slowly) renovated its rooms, with a new look inspired by the Princess and the Frog.
+In this post, we’ll share photos and thoughts on the updated Walt Disney World hotel rooms, which are similar to the refreshed rooms at Port Orleans French Quarter.
+(Updated September 6, 2021.)

 In case you’re unfamiliar with the project at Port Orleans Resort – Riverside, it’s a soft goods refurbishment.
 This is more like an ‘aesthetic refresh’ than the wholesale room redesigns (hard goods refurbishments) that have been occurring elsewhere around Walt Disney World, probably most notably with the new room at Pop Century and at All Star Movies.